axelerant/engg-handbook/content/docs/common-areas/_index.md

 ## [Logging](/docs/common-areas/logging)

-Logging in the web projects is a mechanism of keeping a log of all the site related operational events such as content creation, deletion, cron run, error reporting etc. The log messages are recorded and kept in either a log file (in simply a text format) or stored directly into a dedeicated table in the database.
+Logging in web applications refers to keeping a log of all the operational events such as content creation, deletion, cron run, error reporting, etc. In the case of Drupal, the log messages are recorded and kept in either a log file (text format), in the database, or sent to an external service.
+Different applications have their own conventions about logging but general principles remain the same.
+Also, in most applications, there is always some support for logging in the [syslog](https://en.wikipedia.org/wiki/Syslog) format (text files).

-Drupal core ships with the [Database logging module](https://www.drupal.org/docs/8/core/modules/dblog/overview) that maintains the log & provides an effective interface to browse through the logged messages.
-In addition to that, it also provides an API called [Logging API](https://www.drupal.org/docs/8/api/logging-api/overview) that can be used to log custom messages of different types.

 ## [Caching](/docs/common-areas/caching)